 Keep in mind that the rate of return you’ll receive is directly related to the investments you choose.
 All investing involves risk, including the possible loss of principal, and there can be no assurance that any investment strategy will be successful.
 Investments with the potential for higher returns may expose you to more risk, so take this into account when making your decision.

-While evaluating the opportunity cost is important, you’ll also need to weigh many other factors.
+While evaluating the opportunity cost is important, you’ll also need to consider many other factors.
 The following list of questions may help you decide which option is best for you.

-- What’s your mortgage interest rate?
+- What is your mortgage interest rate?
 The lower the rate on your mortgage, the greater the potential to receive a better return through investing.

-- Do you work with an advisor?
+- Do you work with a wealth advisor?
 What is the cost of investing?
 Could there be a potential conflict of interest if you are advised against paying off your mortgage?

 - Do you have an emergency account to cover unexpected expenses?
 And keep in mind that if your financial circumstances change – if you lose your job or suffer a disability, you may have more trouble borrowing against your home equity.